HiteshG88/hg-docs-client/README.md

 # Google Docs Clone

-- Users can share the link of the document to see realtime update in all the instances
+- Users can share the link of the document to see realtime update in all the instances [Link](https://hg-doc.herokuapp.com/).

+- Backend can be Found [here](https://github.com/HiteshG88/hg-docs-server).

 ## Demo